agustinlozano/agustinlozano/README.md

 | 🛑 Stopped/No activity for now

-Please feel free to clone projects and raise issues if you think something could be better.
+Please feel free to clone projects and raise issues.
 <br>
 <br>